-Agencies' Data Sharing Policy's apply as follows:
+Agencies' Data Sharing Policies apply as follows:

-- DOD-funded research projects approved on or after January 2014 that include TBI clinical studies, defined as: - Patient-oriented research.
-Research conducted with human subjects (or on material of human origin such as tissues, specimens, and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
+- DoD-funded research projects that include TBI clinical studies, defined as: - Patient-oriented research: Research conducted with human subjects (or on material of human origin such as tissues, specimens, and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
 Excluded from this definition are in vitro studies that utilize human tissues that cannot be linked to a living individual.
-It includes:

-- mechanisms of human disease; - therapeutic interventions; - clinical trials; - development of new technologies; - Epidemiological and behavioral studies; - Outcomes research and health services research. - Note: The following information is specific to FITBIR.
-The new NIH FITBIR data submission policy, as described in NOT-NS-17-029, limits the types of studies that must submit data to FITBIR, but retains the policy that any TBI genomic studies that generate large-scale genomic data, regardless of the size of the budget, or NIH grant funding mechanism, should follow the guidance of the NIH Genomic Data Sharing Policy.
-The new NIH TBI research data sharing via FITBIR policy will be limited to the following types of NIH research: - TBI-related clinical trials; - All unsolicited clinical TBI research grants with a budget greater than or equal to \$500,000/year in direct costs; - Ancillary studies, regardless of budget, to either TBI-related clinical trials or clinical TBI research grants with budgets greater than or equal to \$500,000/year in direct costs; - Clinical TBI research grants awarded under funding opportunity announcements (FOAs) with specific requirements for FITBIR data submission; - In rare instances, NIH program staff may request that clinical research projects submit data to FITBIR even though these projects are not covered under the new FITBIR data submission policy. - Research studies supported by other agencies and groups that would like to share data in the Informatics System may request permission to do so by contacting an appropriate program representative who will forward the request to a member of the Data Integration Committee, which includes Program staff from the NIH and DOD.
+It includes: - mechanisms of human disease; - therapeutic interventions; - clinical trials; - development of new technologies; - o Epidemiological and behavioral studies; - Outcomes research and health services research. - (Note: For FITBIR Only): Per NOT-NS-23-046, investigators involved in clinical (i.e., human subjects research) TBI studies that meet at least 1 of the following criteria (taken from NOT-NS-17-029) must submit their data to the FITBIR Data Repository - o TBI-related clinical trials (i.e., studies funded under any of the NINDS Clinical trial FOAs), - All unsolicited clinical (i.e., human subjects research) TBI research grants with a budget greater than or equal to \$500,000/year in direct costs - NINDS ancillary studies, regardless of budget, to either TBI-related clinical trials or clinical TBI research grants (i.e., human subjects research) with budgets greater than or equal to \$500,000/year in direct costs. - Clinical (i.e., human subjects research) TBI research awards made under funding opportunity announcements (FOAs) with specific requirements for FITBIR data submission. - NIH, VA, and DoD program staff may request that clinical research projects submit data to the FITBIR Data Repository even though these projects are not covered under the new FITBIR data submission policy

+(Note: For DoD-funded FITBIR studies only): Any DoD-funded prospective clinical study including 50 or more subjects must submit their data to the FITBIR Data Repository.

+Consistent with the overall NIH Data Management and Sharing Policy, NINDS-funded TBI research data involving human subjects research that does NOT meet any of the above criteria will be required to house data in the Meta Study Module within FITBIR.
+Note, if a study that does not meet the above criteria prefers to submit its data to the Data Repository, they are allowed to do so, given prior programmatic approval.
+(See Section on Data Repository vs. Meta Study Module for further details)

+- TBI genomic studies that generate large-scale genomic data, regardless of the size of the budget, or NIH grant funding mechanism, should follow the guidance of the NIH Genomic Data Sharing Policy. - Research studies supported by other agencies and groups that would like to share data in the Informatics System may request permission to do so by contacting an appropriate program representative who will forward the request to a member of the Data Integration Committee, which includes Program staff from the NIH and DoD.
 This committee will determine whether data submission is feasible on a case-by-case basis.